nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_manager.rst

 .. _caf_sensor_sampler:
+.. _caf_sensor_manager:

-CAF: Sensor sampler module
+CAF: Sensor manager module
 ##########################

 .. contents::
    :local:
    :depth: 2

-The |sensor_sampler| of the :ref:`lib_caf` (CAF) generates the following types of events in relation with the sensor defined in the module configuration:
+The |sensor_manager| of the :ref:`lib_caf` (CAF) generates the following types of events in relation with the sensor defined in the module configuration:

 * ``sensor_event`` when the sensor is sampled.
 * ``sensor_state_event`` when the sensor state changes.